IntEL4CoRo/ease_fall_school_2022/README.md

 * Option 2: WSL2 image tar-ball: recommended for Windows users
 * Option 3: VirtualBox image: fallback for AMD CPUs and any OS whatsoever

+In any case, update the lecture content with `cd <path to the EASE repo>` and then `git pull`, to get the latest version.

 ## Option 1: Docker Setup (recommended for Linux)

 <details><summary>Linux</summary>